carlosmarcelomorales/Task-e-commerce/README.md

 # Challenge_
-Promofarma Code Challenge
+Code Challenge
-Promofarma Shopping Cart & Orders
+Shopping Cart & Orders
-Promofarma is a marketplace that operates with different sellers that offer their products to be sold from Promofarma.
+is a marketplace that operates with different sellers that offer their products to be sold from X.
 This implies that a product can be sold by one or several sellers at different prices.
 Therefore, in our system we have to trace the selection of the product-seller once the user adds a product to the Shopping Cart and once the transaction ends.
 ## Implement Shopping Cart API: